barabanshek/Dagger/dagger/README.md

 ### Introduction
 This is a simple PoC HW-accelerated RPC framework primarily designed for efficient transfer of millions of small (few cache lines) RPC requests.
 The following key design principles underlie in the concept:
- 1. abstraction: application-level RPC calls with Google Protobuf-like schema definition (limited support for the PoC)
+ 1. **abstraction**: application-level RPC calls with Google Protobuf-like schema definition (limited support for the PoC)
- 2. hardware offload of networking and RPC layers onto an FPGA-based NIC;
+ 2. **hardware offload** of networking and RPC layers onto an FPGA-based NIC;
- 3. direct zero-copy and CPU-free communication between HW flows on the NIC and applications;
+ 3. direct zero-copy and **CPU-free communication** between HW flows on the NIC and applications;
- 4. exchange of ready-to-use RPC messages and objects between application threads and the NIC;
+ 4. exchange of **ready-to-use RPC** messages and objects between application threads and the NIC;
  5. leveraging new **customized** and **flexible** CPU-NIC communication protocols based on coherent Intel UPI NUMA interconnect to reinforce 2 - 4:
     * supported CPU -> NIC mechanisms
         * commodity: strongly-ordered MMIO + DMA over PCIe